wp-plugins/facebook-feed-grabber/readme.txt

 At this time it only displays things marked by Facebook as a status, link or video.

 Basic usage to display a Facebook feed is to add `<?php fb_feed() ?>` to a template file.
 That will use the default feed and the other default arguments set on the Facebook Feed Grabber options page.

-== Installation ==

-1. Upload `facebook-feed-grabber/` to the `/wp-content/plugins/` directory.
-2. Activate the plugin through the 'Plugins' menu in WordPress.
-3. Go to the Facebook Feed Grabber options page and enter your Facebook App Id and Secret.
-4. Set your default page id. (optional).
-5. Place `<?php fb_feed( $feed_id (optional), $args (optional)  ); ?>` in your templates.
-If you did not set a default page id then you must pass the $feed_id to the function.

 The arguments for fb_feed are as follows.
 * $feed_id (optional) Default: NULL ~ The id of the Facebook page who's feed you want to display.
 When set to null it retrieves the feed id set on the options page.
 If no feed_id is set in the options and you didn't pass it as a parameter then fb_feed() returns FALSE.